Amarra S Amarra S

 It is difficult to say when the line was first crossed.

-In the lead-up to the war, the Archivists can point only to a sequence of rather explainable events – each small enough to be dismissed in isolation.
+In the years before the war, the Archivists can identify only a sequence of events, each ordinary enough to excuse on its own.

-A shard of the Starfallen beheld with hunger more than reverence.
+A shard of the Starfallen regarded not with reverence, but with… want.

 The Starborn Codex: Entry II